build-on-aws/content/posts/amazon-bedrock-apprunner-chatterdox-webapp/index.md

 ![Ask chatgpt](images/chatgpt.png)

-This is perfectly acceptable 👍 The real problem is "hallucination" wherein LLMs may generate inaccurate information, while sounding confident 😯 Rather than having an open-ended conversation, it's good to narrow down the scope by providing additional context/information that's required to solve the problem or answer our questions.
+This is perfectly acceptable 👍 But, the real problem is "hallucination" wherein LLMs may generate inaccurate information, while sounding confident 😯 Rather than having an open-ended conversation, it's good to narrow down the scope by providing additional context/information that's required to solve the problem or answer our questions.
 For example, instead of asking about Amazon Bedrock, one can provide a link to the documentation page (for instance [General guidelines for Amazon Bedrock LLM users](https://docs.aws.amazon.com/bedrock/latest/userguide/general-guidelines-for-bedrock-users.html?sc_channel=el&sc_campaign=genaiwave&sc_content=amazon-bedrock-apprunner-chatterdox-webapp&sc_geo=mult&sc_country=mult&sc_outcome=acq)) and ask specific queries.
 The same can be done by Q&A over data in text or PDF documents.

 This can be achieved in many ways.
 The easiest one is to pass on the information to the LLM directly.
 But there are other popular techniques such as **RAG** (Retrieval Augmented Generation) that involve accessing data from external systems, Typically, this is done by combining Semantic search (with Vector databases).
 In this blog, we will explore the simple way (and leave the *RAG* technique for a future post).
 A framework like [LangChain](https://www.langchain.com/) can simplify this for us since it provides abstractions to use the appropriate *prompt* (which can be customized), *load data* from sources (documents, web links) and *inject* it (as context) with the question/prompt.